Nevalicjus/invitebot/README.md

 The bot prints it's actions on the console, and also writes them to a [logfile](https://github.com/Nevalicjus/invitebot/blob/main/config.json#L4), so you can view them later

 ## Contributing
 If you want to contribute message join the [discord server](https://discord.gg/wsEU32a3ke) and see #contributing.

+## Contact
+You can contact me on Discord - find me on the Support Server/[Twitter](https://twitter.com/maciejbromirski)

 ## Thanks
 Great thanks to Piotr Młynarski